stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

   Later I had lain for over a week in my old familiar bed.
 Owing to some unexpected effect of the drug, my whole body was completely paralyzed, so that I could move my head only slightly.
-All my senses, however, were fully alert, and by another week&rsquo;s time I was able to take nourishment in good quantities.
+All my senses, however, were fully alert, and by another week's time I was able to take nourishment in good quantities.
 Andrews explained that my body would gradually regain its former sensibilities; though owing to the presence of the leprosy it might take considerable time.
 He seemed greatly interested in analyzing my daily symptoms, and always asked if there